ernestl12/CS2110/HW 1/README.md

 Known issues:
  - Crashes if Song, Station, and Playlog files are not properly formatted
- - Crashes if Song or Station file cannot be found due to misstyping

 Good karma changes:
   - Will recognize bad input & print out message